The Canadian Dream vs the American Dream– Is the American Dream slowly dying? Do more people prefer to migrate to Canada?

 Under the Trump administration, visa approval rates for Indians has dropped dramatically.
 There are about 900,000 Indians currently in the USA with H1B, L1 and H4EAD visas.

-For almost all of them getting a Green Card has no surety.
+For almost all of them, getting a Green Card has no guarantee.
 Under the existing rules, only 7% of all the 140,000 Green Cards issued annually may be awarded to Indians.
 This amounts to just 9,800 Green Cards.

-In effect, this means that only around 1% of the Indians in the USA can get a Green card every year.
+In effect, this means that only around 1% of Indians in the USA can obtain a Green Card each year.

-Without a Green Card, they must get extensions on their H1B visas to be allowed to stay in the country.
-The H1B visa application is tied to the employer and hence switching jobs and career growth is not easy for Indians on these visas.
+Without a Green Card, they must obtain extensions of their H1B visas to remain in the country.
+The H1B visa application is tied to the employer, and hence switching jobs and career growth is not easy for Indians on these visas.

-Additionally, employers do not want to invest in training immigrants for managerial positions since there is no guarantee on getting the extension or permanent residency.
+Additionally, employers do not want to invest in training immigrants for managerial positions since there is no guarantee of getting an extension or permanent residency.

 The Canadian Dream Vs The American Dream – What Makes Canada A Greener Pasture?